-Click here to find instructions for data imports from either NTDB or a facilities program.
-All ImageTrend users must be assigned usernames, password and privileges before this can occur.
+Click here to find instructions for importing data and directly entering data into the registry.
+All ImageTrend® users must be assigned usernames, password and privileges before this can occur.

 Where can I find information on the National Trauma Data Bank Data (NTDB)?